scott-22/algorithm-reference/README.md

 Let’s say we had an array to be split into k contiguous subarrays, and we’d like to maximize the sum of any subarray.
 The naive solution would be to iterate through and find each of the k subarrays, which even if we used a **PSA** to find the sum, it would still take O(n^(k-1)) time.
 Rather, we could do a binary search of the maximum value.
 Let’s say the total sum of the array was z.
 We would binary search all the values between 1 and z, and set it as the maximum.
 Then, we can iterate through the **PSA** and mark off whenever we surpass that value, and see if we have more or less groups than the target value k.
 Thus, we would only need O(n log z) time, which can be much less depending on the value of z.

 #### \*PAINTERS-PARTITION*
-The most generalized form of this problem is to split an array into k contiguous subarrays such that
+The most generalized form of the painter’s partition problem is to split an array into k contiguous subarrays such that
 1. The difference between the largest and smallest sums of all subarrays is minimized, or
 2. The largest sum of all subarrays is minimized.